studiawan/pylogabstract/README.md

 5. Run `pylogabstract` to get abstractions from a log file such as `auth.log`

-   `pylogabstract -i auth.log`
+   `pylogabstract -i /var/log/auth.log`

-6. We can save abstraction results in an output file such as `abstractions-output.log`
+6. We can save abstraction results in an output file such as `auth-output.log`

-   `pylogabstract -i auth.log -o auth-output.log`
+   `pylogabstract -i /var/log/auth.log -o auth-output.log`